 Here’s a few quick facts that can help when planning to visit Tarifa:

-Tarifa is a small coastal town, is located in southern Spain, and spans across ten kilometers of beautiful, warm beaches and lush, green countryside.
-It is located on Costa de la Luz (Coast of Light), and is across from the Strait of Gibraltar.
+Tarifa is a small coastal town located in southern Spain and spans across ten kilometers of beautiful warm beaches and lush green countryside.
+It is located in the Costa de la Luz (Coast of Light) and is across from the Strait of Gibraltar.

 How to get to Tarifa